-Resolution No. 2011-07: Approving the Corporation's Annual Investment Report for the fiscal year ended March 31, 2011 and reapproving the Investment Guidelines for the New York Local Government Assistance Corporation.
+Resolution No. 2012-10: Approving the Annual Report of the New York Local Government Assistance Corporation for the fiscal year ended March 31, 2012.

 No questions or comments were brought before the Board, so Mr. Megna asked the members for a motion to adopt the Resolution, the move was seconded and the Directors approved the Resolution.